ocrmypdf/OCRmyPDF/docs/introduction.rst

 Similar programs
 ----------------

 To the author's knowledge, OCRmyPDF is the most feature-rich and thoroughly tested command line OCR PDF conversion tool.
-If it doesn't meet your needs, consider of these similar open source programs:
+If it does not meet your needs, contributions and suggestions are welcome.
+If not, consider one of these similar open source programs:

 * pdf2pdfocr
 * pdfsandwich